 A predictable partisan power grab

-What should be a straightforward, non-partisan issue – everyone should have the right to vote and the assurance that their vote was accurately counted – has become a partisan power grab with overtures of There has been no serious move to ensure protection from foreign interference in future elections, nor have the sanctions passed against Russia for interfering in 2016 been upheld.
+What should be a straightforward, non-partisan issue – everyone should have the right to vote and the assurance that their vote was accurately counted – has become a partisan power grab with overtures of foreign conspiracy.
+There has been no serious move to ensure protection from foreign interference in future elections, nor have the sanctions passed against Russia for interfering in 2016 been upheld.
 The Trump administration appears more interested in collaborating with a foreign entity that attacked it than in ensuring its citizens’ own rights.

 Voters’ rights have long been contested throughout US history, but the combination of technological manipulation, powerful officials who support racist policies, and hostile foreign interference leaves US citizens uniquely vulnerable today.